NightShade256/rust-imgui-memory-editor/README.md

 ## Note

-This crate is *not* published on `crates.io` since there is already a crate which implements bindings to the widget with the same name.
+This crate is *not* published on `crates.io` since there is already a crate on `crates.io` which implements bindings to the widget with the same name.

 The crate on `crates.io` is outdated, and has a totally different API while this crate tries to stay close to the original widget's API.